Konosprod/JishoSearchPluginFirefox/README.md

-# JishoSearchPluginFirefox
+#Jisho Search Plugin
-A firefox plugin for search on jisho dictionary
+Allow the user to search terms directly on Jisho dictionary